arunimabishen/ipl-dashboard-powerbi-2025/README.md

 This project presents an **interactive Power BI dashboard** designed to analyze Indian Premier League (IPL) data.
 It provides insights into player performance, team statistics, and match trends using data visualization and analytics techniques.

-The dashboard enables users to explore key metrics, identify patterns, and make data-driven observations.
+The dashboard enables users to explore key metrics, identify patterns, and make data-driven observations

 ## Key Metrics (KPI Cards)